tomjoht/tomjoht.github.io/_posts/2016/10/2016-10-26-how-to-tell-if-youre-a-content-strategist.md

 When the term "content strategy" first emerged about 5 years ago, I resisted the term because I felt that as a technical writer, I already *did* strategic thinking in my role as a technical writer.
 With the introduction of the term "content strategist," suddenly a "technical writer" was reduced to something more base and tactical, like a monkey pounding on a keyboard.
 A technical writer would perhaps create a help topic, but a content strategist would shape the company's brand and orchestrate a consistent experience across all customer touchpoints.

 Overnight, some tech comm consultants latched onto the term "content strategist" and rebranded themselves.
 I was still content to be called a "technical writer," because most of the jobs used the term "technical writer," and because almost no one's title was "content strategist" anyway.

 It's been interesting to see how content strategy has played out in the past few years.
 For the most part, if you search for [content strategist jobs on Indeed.com](http://www.indeed.com/jobs?q=content+strategist&l=), you'll find that content strategists fit more commonly in Marketing and UX writer groups.

 For example, here's what [this content strategist](http://www.indeed.com/viewjob?jk=7b8e0d239f19dfa2&q=content+strategist&tk=1avupij4qbs96avm&from=web) will do:

 > As a Content Strategist, you’ll be the first person to help shape and define the Robinhood voice.
 Working directly with our CEO and C-level executives, you’ll craft brand messages across existing and future platforms (from iOS and Android to Web), overhaul our existing brand voice across our social media and customer support channels, and develop content strategy as we move into new international markets.

 And here's [this content strategist's role](https://www.joblinkapply.com/Joblink/4798/Job/Index/238415?IsFrame=False):

 > The Senior Content Strategist is tasked with taking a more direct hand in the guidance and daily operation of the Inbound Marketing team.
 This role is expected to maintain a strong knowledge of SEO best practices, content marketing techniques and high-level strategy as directed by their manager.
 The Senior Content Strategist is an experienced operator in digital marketing trends and is capable of assisting their less senior colleagues through training, work review and project oversight while maintaining their own clients and workflow.

 I'm told that at Facebook, "content strategists" always focus on in-app content, such as form labels and help text, while "technical writers" focus on developer-facing documentation.

+{% include ads.html %}

 I doubt the originators of content strategy appreciate the cheapening of the term.
 They clearly intend for the strategic thinking principles that underlie content strategy to permeate across disciplines into something larger.
 For example, see Kristina Halverson's presentation [Content Strategy for Everything](http://www.slideshare.net/khalvorson/content-strategy-for-everything).